mdespuits/railsconf-notes-2012/2012-04-23/1-keynote-dhh.md

 Now that we know, we can layer some cognitive response on top of it.

-    I will not fear change, I will not fight progress. -DH
+    I will not fear change, I will not fight progress. -DHH

 * Stay young.
 * Stay curious.